 The feeling of grief has always existed in our lives.
 Not many people know that grief can be horrible -- that it can suck our pleasure and joy -- and last for several years or even years.
-Hence, living with nerve pain can be serious problem to most people.
+Hence, living with nerve pain can be a serious problem to most people.

 The Percentage of People Suffering from Nerve Pain